liuderek97/HTML-Portfolio/README.md

 ```
 Reflect on one aspect of the development of internet technologies and how it has contributed to the world today
 ```

+The availability and increased accessibility as a result of internet trasnfer protocols has contributed to the world today as it allows for information to be shared globally.
+As a result a this highly accessible information transfer, education has been vastly improved as it has been made more accessible to individuals as they have easier and instantaneous access to a variety of educational resources.
+The internet has also provided an opportunity for companies to expand their ventures through digital marketing, internet banking and Ecommerce.
+Companies are now able to analyse customer data and buying habits, and create suitable marketing strategies based on the data that they have collected.
+Furthermore the accessibilty of information made possible by the internet creates the possibility of making societies around the globe stronger, developed and more intelligent.